USPS Automated Package Verification

 Automated Package Verification (APV) is a parcel scanning program by the USPS designed to verify if a package is using the correct postage amount by checking package weight, box size, and other critical information.
 If a package is found to be underpaid, the USPS will automatically deduct the postage due from your USPS account.
-For overpaid packages, a refund will be issued in your Stamps.com account.
-As a result, packages that may previously have been returned to sender, treated as “dead” mail with no return address, or delivered to the addressee with a postage‑due notice will have address and postage discrepancies detected at point of drop‑off to ensure they make it to their destination.
+For overpaid packages, a refund will be issued to your Stamps.com account.
+As a result, packages that may previously have been returned to the sender, treated as “dead” mail with no return address, or delivered to the addressee with a postage‑due notice will have address and postage discrepancies detected at the point of drop‑off to ensure they make it to their destination.

 If you ship packages for your e‑commerce business, Automated Package Verification can save you the hassle of troubleshooting issues with delivery on your end.
 Here’s a look at how APV works for you.

 Simply put, APV eliminates the historical uncertainty of how misaddressed packages and/or packages charged the wrong amount for postage arrive at their destination, ending the logistical and billing headaches for both shipper and receiver.